munificent/craftinginterpreters/book/inheritance.md

     capabilities across classes: mixins, traits, multiple inheritance, virtual inheritance, extension methods, etc.

-    If you were to add one to Lox, which would you pick and why?
+    If you were to add some feature along these lines to Lox, which would you pick and why?
 If you're feeling courageous (and you should be at this point), go ahead and add it.

-1. In Lox, as in most other object-oriented languages, when looking up a method, we start at the bottom of the class hierarchy and work our way up -- a subclass's method is preferred over a superclass method of the same name.
+1. In Lox, as in most other object-oriented languages, when looking up a method, we start at the bottom of the class hierarchy and work our way up -- a subclass's method is preferred over a superclass's.
-    This means subclasses override superclass methods.
 In order to get to the superclass method from within an overriding method, you use `super`.

-    The language [BETA][] takes the opposite approach.
+    The language [BETA][] takes the [opposite approach][inner].
 When you call a method, it starts at the *top* of the class hierarchy and works *down*.
 A superclass method wins over a subclass method.
 In order to get to the subclass method, the superclass method can call `inner`, which is sort of like the inverse of `super`.
 It chains to the next method down the hierarchy.

-If the superclass method doesn't call `inner`, then the subclass has no way of overriding or modifying the superclass's behavior.
+    The superclass method controls when and where the subclass is allowed to refine its behavior.
+If the superclass method doesn't call `inner` at all, then the subclass has no way of overriding or modifying the superclass's behavior.

     Take out Lox's current overriding and `super` behavior and replace it with BETA's semantics.
 In short: